MrBartusek/gif-picker-react/README.md

 ## What to know before using

 - In order to access Tenor API you are **required** to provide API key.
-This is a free and simple process that takes 60 seconds.
+This is a free and simple process that takes less than 60 seconds.
 - Tenor requires [attribution]([https://developers.google.com/tenor/guides/attribution]) from products that use their API.
 This library comply with that rule by adding *Search Tenor* placeholder to the search bar.